-Well, they both offer the same salary but you don’t need 3 years work experience to apply for a Graduate Apprenticeship.
+Well, they both offer the same salary, and you used to need to have 3 years work experience to apply for School Direct Salaried and not for the Graduate Apprenticeship route, but you can now apply for either without this work experience requirement.
 On School Direct Salaried Routes you will typically finish training in July and be assessed at that point and recommended for Qualified Teacher Status.
 On the Graduate Apprenticeship you will typically finish your formal training in July and will be assessed when you are ready during the following Autumn Term and be recommended for Qualified Teacher Status.

 What is the salary like?